MarcelloPerathoner/josm/README.rst

 Changes From the Official Version
 =================================

-Caveat: this changed version is not binary compatible with following official plugins:
+Caveat: this custom version is not binary compatible with following official plugins:

 - buildings_tools
 - CommandLine